 Scenery along the route of yesterday’s ride from Cuenca to Alamor was unbelievably gorgeous, but the bus was moving fast and the windows were dirty so it was difficult to capture the vistas.
 Sadly I ended up deleting most of the blurred, out of focus photos taken during the day.

 While standing there alone in the dark wondering what to do, an old beaten up red car drove up and dropped off what appeared to be five drunken, staggering men.
 I stood there frozen wondering what was going to happen next.
-The driver collected money from his disheveled and disorderly passengers so I thought maybe he was Alamor’s version of a taxi driver.
+The driver collected money from his disheveled, disorderly passengers, so I thought maybe he was Alamor’s version of a taxi driver.
 I approached him with luggage in tow and asked….

 I learned about Hotel del Bosque from Svenja Beilfuss – co-owner of Arutam Ecotours in Cuenca.
 She, her husband, and a few clients have stayed at the hotel in the past en route to the flowering of the Guayacanes which occurs once a year in nearby Mangahurco.
 Hotel del Bosque is simple but clean and the architecture is interesting.
 The staff speaks zero Ingles.